BioDT/biodt-shiny/README.md

 ## Modules

-There are modules for each pDT:
+The app is modularized and each pDT have files in its own subfolder.
+UI files are located mainly in the `app/view` subfolder, R function mainly in the `app/logic` subfolder.
+UI files for each pDT is located:

- * BEEHAVE: `R/mod_BEEHAVE.R`
+ * BEEHAVE: `app/view/honeybee`
- * Cultural Ecosystem Services: `R/mod_cultural_ecosystem_services.R`
+ * Cultural Ecosystem Services: `TBD`
- * Crop wild relatives: `R/mod_cwr.R`
+ * Crop wild relatives: `TBD`
- * GRASSLAND: `R/mod_grassland`
+ * GRASSLAND: `app/view/grassland`
- * Invasive alien species: `R/mod_ias.R`
+ * Invasive alien species: `TBD`

 ## Technicals

-🤖 This shiny app uses {golem} (https://github.com/ThinkR-open/golem & https://engineering-shiny.org/golem.html).
-The {golem} package is a framework for building production-grade shiny applications.

-🚀 The shiny app is split into shiny modules for each pDT.
-This gives each pDT the freedom to design a user interface that meets their specific needs.
-Each module is made up of an `.R` file in `/R/` and needs to be specified as a module in `R/app_server.R`.

 🔒 Authentication and access to running models on LUMI/KAROLINA is enabled using R package {r4lexis} https://github.com/It4innovations/r4lexis the package is only available on GitHub.

-🎨 We use {bslib} in order to use bootstrap 4 elements (https://rstudio.github.io/bslib/).
+🎨 We use {bslib} in order to use Bootstrap 4/5 elements (https://rstudio.github.io/bslib/).
 The theme is a custom BioDT theme.
 The css, favicons, backgrounds etc. are located in `inst/app/www`.

 ✅ Tests are developed using the {testthat} package.
 Tests are written as `.R` files in `tests/testthat/`.